CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Characters/PC/UhtredStorm/UhtredStorm.md

 - Believes that the world is out to get him and the lower class.
 - Will do anything for those he considers family.
 - Believes that you have to take what is yours or life will leave you empty handed.
-- Thinks authority is only out to for those in its inner circle and not for the common man.
+- Thinks authority is only out  for those in its inner circle and not for the common man.

 ## Goals/Aspirations